Rstraney/IDS-6145-Final-Project/README.md

 (explicitly list your requirements of what the model will have and simulate for the proposal)

 ## Fundamental Questions
+In order to make a final determination on a systema dn the function of a designed system a series of fundamental questions must be asked and answered.
+For this system, which involves transportation methods to and from Magic Kingdom, the following questions apply.

+The overarching fundamental questions are:

+	Which transportation method (Monorail, Ferry, Bus or Minnie Van) is the quickest method to get from the Transportation and Ticket Center to the entrance to Magic Kingdom?

+is which transportation method is the

+The overarching funamental que
+What is the quickest route to get from the Transportation and Ticket Center to Magic Kingdom?

+                How
+long does it take to get to the park entrance via the water Ferry?

+                                Is
+the travel time dependent on time of day?

+                                                Does
+this mode of transportation run all day?

+                                                                Is
+there a cost associated with this mode of transportation?

+                How
+long does it take to get to the park entrance via the monorail?

+                                Is
+the travel time dependent on time of day?

+                                                Does
+this mode of transportation run all day?

+                                                                Is
+there a cost associated with this mode of transportation?

+                How
+long does it take to get to the park entrance via the bus?

+                                Is
+the travel time dependent on time of day?

+                                                Does
+this mode of transportation run all day?

+                                                                Is
+there a cost associated with this mode of transportation?

+How long does it take to get to the park entrance via the Minni Vans?

+                                Is
+the travel time dependent on time of day?

+                                                Does
+this mode of transportation run all day?

+                                                Is
+there a cost associated with this mode of transportation?

+Does the use of a central hub, in this case the Transportation and Ticket Center cause any safety issues for visitors at the park?

+                Is a
+bottleneck created at peak times due to the Magic Kingdom entrance setup?

+                If
+there was an emergency could everyone get out of the park in safe and efficient manner?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

 (From Mike) I'll have my section completed on 23 Feb, hopefully not too late in the day either.